firelab/FWAS-web/README.md

-# Fire Weather Alert Service
+# Web version of the Fire Weather Alert System

 ## Overview